River On The Way To Mount Kailash

 About Rakshal tal

-The name of the Lake means “Lake of the Demon.”
+The name of the Lake means ""ake of the Demon."
 The Lake is also called Rakshal Tal, and there is a belief that the demon of Lanka, Ravan, has done severe penance on the Lake.
-The Tibetan people named the Lake Lagngar Cho or Lhanag Tso, meaning “the dark lake of poison.”
-Furthermore, due to the flora and fauna around the Lake, its lifeless surroundings led Tibetans to call it the “ghost lake.”
-Visitors are said to be respectful while visiting the areas to avoid unfortunate accidents.
+The Tibetan people named the Lake Lagngar Cho or Lhanag Tso, meaning "the dark lake of poison."
+Furthermore, due to the flora and fauna around the Lake, its lifeless surroundings led Tibetans to call it the "ghost lake."
+Visitors are advised to be respectful in these areas to avoid accidents.

 About the Visa for the Kailash tour